ericwburden/simply/README.md

 Print the value stored in |register| to standard out.

+### Character Command

+_chr |register|_

+Print the value stored in |register| to standard out as an ASCII character if the value is a valid ASCII character code.
+If the character does not represent a valid ASCII character code, prints a '·' character instead.

 ## Usage

 Just write your "simply script" into a text file (like "do_calculation.ok") and run the